domsteinbach/gossembrot-portal/README.md

 - Make sure the apache webserver is configured to serve the page/directory correctly
 - Note the .htaccess file created in the dist/gossembrot-portal_static

 ### 3.)
-Auto deploy on github pages
-- Via the workflow .github/workflows/deploy-gh-pages.yml the project is automatically built and deployed to github pages on every push to the main branch.
-- The static page is available at: https://domsteinbach.github.io/gossembrot

-### 4.)
-Data updates for static hosting (sqlite database)
+Data imports & updates for static hosting (sqlite database)

 - Change or replace the csv files in `./data-import`
 - Increase the version number in the "dbUrl" property in src/environments/environment.*.ts, e.g.: "dbUrl":'/gossembrot-portal_static/assets/db/app.sqlite?v=2.1' to "dbUrl":'/gossembrot-portal_static/assets/db/app.sqlite?v=2.2'
   Otherwise the browser might use a cached version of the sqlite database
 - Run `npm run db:build ` to rebuild the database and import (see above) for local development or rebuild the whole project for static hosting e.g. with `npm run build:static:apache` (see above)
+- commit and push the changes to the main branch (auto deployed to github pages)

 ## B. Dynamic: Build & host alongside a mysql database and the node.js server as api (see section 2. below for building/serving without a mysql database)